(AP) For Billie Jean King, 70 is the new 40.

 Q: You received about two-thirds less in prize money for winning Wimbledon in 1968 compared with Rod Laver.
 What kind of leverage did it take to get equal prize money at the U.S. Open in 1973?

-A: The U.S. Open was way ahead of its time, actually, compared to how long it took the other three majors to come around (Wimbledon last in 2007).
+A: The U.S. Open was way ahead of its time, actually, compared to how long it took the other three majors to come around (Australian 2000, French and Wimbledon 2007).
 We did it quietly, behind the scenes.
 There were two sponsors who said they would make it equal they would put in the money to make up the difference.
 I said, "Now we're talking, because now we're talking business."

 Q: Why were sports an effective way to express what the women's movement was about in the 1970s, especially the tennis match you won against Riggs?

 Q: You wanted the men's and women's tours to team up in the 1970s.
-Why do you believe the WTA managed to flourish and become a successful global enterprise that now offers $118 million in total prize money for 54 events in 33 countries?
+Why do you believe the WTA managed to flourish and become such a successful global enterprise?

 A: I think because we had to and we showed that there is a market for women's sports.
 This wasn't really about me and the few of us, this was about the future generations.
 We had great early leadership.